 People have been spool knitting for generations.
 It is a fun, easy craft that anyone can do.
-I enjoy spool knitting while watch television.
+I enjoy spool knitting while watching television.

 I am always trying to find interesting projects which can be made with spool knitted cord including bookmarks, Christmas ornaments, shoelaces, dollhouse rugs, bracelets, etc. So today's project is how to make a rug for your home with the cord.
 A lot of spool knitted rugs are made by simply sewing the cord together.
 I wanted something different; so, I discovered a way to make the rug look like a braided rug.

-Watch this video tutorial and read on for a photo tutorial with step-by-step instruction on how to make a spool knitted rug that looks braided.
+Watch this video tutorial and read on for a photo tutorial with step-by-step instructions on how to make a spool knitted rug that looks braided.